A Complete Guide to Running Hybrid Meetings

 As even the staunchest proponents of in-office work must now admit, hybrid work is here to stay.

-Hybrid work has grown rapidly in recent years — indeed, its growth was supercharged by the pandemic — and can offer many benefits to both companies and their employees.
+Hybrid work has grown rapidly in recent years — its growth was supercharged by the pandemic — and can offer many benefits to both companies and their employees.
 However, common office rituals, like meetings, have an added level of complexity in hybrid settings.

 Hybrid meetings can be even harder to make work than in-person or remote meetings since you have two groups with very different experiences of the meeting.
+But despite the bad press, meetings are still important for keeping your team on the same page and getting collaborative work done.

 In light of this, you’ll have to figure out how to help your remote and in-person team members communicate clearly, build great structures for teamwork, and connect with each other despite their contrasting environments.
 This guide will help you do that.